 Sample Pitch Call Script

-My name is [your name] and I am calling on behalf of [name of organization].
-I would like to tell you about an event related to mental and/or substance use disorders in our community.
-Do you still cover [reporter’s beat – health care, community events, etc.] and have a moment to chat?
+My name is [Your Name], and I am calling on behalf of [Name of Organization].
+An upcoming event in our community will emphasize the seriousness of mental and substance use disorders.
+Do you still cover [Reporter’s Beat – Health Care, Community Events, etc.] and have a moment to chat?

-As you may know, mental and/or substance use disorders are all too common, and not everyone receives the help and support they need.
-[Insert local prevalence statistics to support the local community impact].
-I’m calling because despite the prevalence of these conditions, especially in our local community, recovery from mental and/or substance use disorders is possible.
+As you may know, mental and substance use disorders are common, and not everyone receives the support they need to get better.
+[Insert Local Prevalence Statistics to Support the Local Community Impact.]
+Despite the prevalence of these conditions, recovery from mental and/or substance use disorders is possible.

-I’ll send you the information shortly, and please let me know if you have any additional questions.
-My contact information will be included in the email.
-I will follow up prior to the [event] to see if you or someone from your organization will attend the event.
+Please let me know if you have any additional questions.
+My contact information will be included in the email, and I will follow up prior to the [Event] to see if you or someone from your organization will be attending.

 Thank you for your time, and I hope to speak with you again soon.